Wi-fi or 3G and 4G tablets - should you pay more?

 All tablets can connect to the internet via wi-fi, but some models also let you use 3G or 4G mobile internet connections.
 These let you surf the web and check your emails over a mobile network while out and about.

-If you have wireless internet in your house, or if you use a public wi-fi hotspot, you can browse the internet on your tablet using wi-fi.
-But when you aren't connected to wi-fi, 3G or 4G internet can step into the breach if the tablet supports them.
-The downside is the added cost of mobile internet data.
+However this type of tablet is more expensive.
+Plus, you'll need to pay for the mobile data that you use (normally through a monthly plan).

 Read on to decide which type of tablet to go for.
-And if you want more help buying your dream tablet, check out our interactive tablet choosing tool which does all the hard work for you.
+Or if you simply want to see which models impressed in our tests then head straight to our Best Buy tablets guide.

 Is wi-fi enough?

-For most people, wi-fi only tablets are ideal.
-They're cheaper to buy than their cellular counterparts and you don't have to worry about getting the best network deal.

-If you're mostly planning on using your tablet in the house or at work, a wi-fi only model will fit the bill.
-And wi-fi connection is available in many other locations too – sometimes known as hotspots – from cafes and libraries, to certain trains and supermarkets.
-Sometimes you may have to pay for access, but it is often free.
+If you expect to mainly use your tablet at home or at work, then a wi-fi only model will fit the bill.
+As we noted above, these tablets are cheaper and you don't have to worry about data charges or network coverage.
+And you won't really be limited to your home or office - wi-fi connections are available in many other locations too, from cafes and libraries, to many trains and supermarkets.
+You may have to pay for access, but often it's free.

-If you have a smartphone that has 3G or 4G connectivity, you may be able to turn that into a hotspot too.
-Not all mobiles and phone tariffs have this capability – also known as tethering.
-But those that do, use the data on your network plan to feed your tablet.

-Even if you know you're going to be without a connection for a while, you can download content such as ebooks and films ahead of time to keep you entertained.
-In fact, many apps work just fine without needing to connect to the internet.
+And even if you opt for a wi-fi only tablet, you may still be able to use it while on the go by connecting it via a 3G or 4G smartphone.
+This process - known as tethering - converts your phone into a mobile wi-fi hotspot and while it won't work with all phones (or with all mobile phone networks) it can be a handy work around.
+If it doesn't you can still enjoy your tablet while offline by downloading content such as ebooks and films ahead of time to keep you entertained, while many apps will work fine without any access to the internet.

-Our special choosing tool below should help you make a more informed decision.
+Our choosing tool below should help you make a more informed decision.

 Are 3G and 4G tablets worthwhile?